piroor/tweetbot.sh/README.md

 All definition files are used by the order:

  1. First, messages are found from the `timely` group.
 It will be used with the probability 20%.
- 2. Next, messages are found from groups defined by `MONOLOGUE_TIME_SPAN` for the time span.
+ 2. Next, messages are found from groups defined by `MONOLOGUE_TIME_RANGE_GROUPS` for the time range.
  3. Finally, messages are found from the `all` group.

 #### What you must do when you modify monologue definition files